ankan-chakraborty/Face-Mask-detection-on-live-feed/README.md

 Dataset is taken from: <a href='https://github.com/chandrikadeb7/Face-Mask-Detection/tree/master/dataset'>Here</a>.

 ### Illumination Check
-The following code snippet checks the illumination condition on each face and drops those faces before sending it to Mask Detection Classifier.
+The following code snippet checks the illumination condition on each face and drops those over-illuminated or under-exposed faces before sending it to Mask Detection Classifier.
 Hence it reduces false classification and increases classification precision.

 ```
 def illumination(image_array, bright_threshold = 0.5, dark_threshold = 0.2):